-- Exact cost of water used can be transferred to specific buildings or departments making them accountable for their use. - This can also help in targeting conservation strategies to influence the occupants to reduce consumption through daily actions. - Water meters also make it easier to detect irregularities in consumption and can help identify leaks within buildings.
+- Exact cost of water used can be transferred to specific buildings or departments making them accountable for their use. - This can also help in conservation strategies targeted at the occupants to reduce consumption through daily actions. - Water meters also make it easier to detect irregularities in consumption and can help identify leaks within buildings.